Adversarial Influence Maximization: Proofs

-\subsection{Lower Bounds for Adversarial Models}
+\subsection{Lower bounds for adversarial models.}

-We now turn to establishing lower bounds for adversarial influence maximization.
+We now turn to establishing the lower bounds.
 The proofs of Theorems~\ref{theorem: complete graph lower} and \ref{theorem: directed lower bound} are based on the same general strategy, which is summarized in the following proposition.
-To unify our results with standard bandit notation \citep{bubeck2012}, we use the shorthand
+To unify our results with standard bandit notation (\cite{bubeck2012}), we use the shorthand

 to denote the reward incurred at time $t$ when the player chooses $\sourceset_t = \{i\}$.
 Then

 \begin{proposition*} Consider a deterministic player strategy $\sourceset \in \mathscr{P}_d$.
 Let \(\advset^0, \advset^1, \dots, \advset^n\) be stochastic adversarial strategies such that for each $\advset^i$, the set of edges played at time $t$ is independent of the past actions of the adversary.
 Let \(\prob_{0}, \prob_{1}, \ldots, \prob_{n}\) denote the corresponding measures on the feedback \(\mathscr{I}^{T}\), allowing for possible randomization only in the strategy of the adversary.
 Let $\E_i$ denote the expectation with respect to $\prob_i$.
 Suppose